avanwinkle/masseffect2/README.md

 * **Archangel - Siege on Omega**

-  Take out mercenaries for points and hit each of the three lit shots to close the shutters to stop the assault.
+  Take out mercenaries for points and hit each of the three lit shots to close the shutters and stop the assault.
 Get upstairs and protect Archangel to complete the mission.

 * **The Warlord - Defeating the Tank-Bred**